AdobeDocs/experience-manager-65.en/help/sites-developing/extending-analytics-components.md

 ## Including the Adobe Analytics Module in a Page Component {#including-the-adobe-analytics-module-in-a-page-component}

-Page template components (e.g. `head.jsp, body.jsp`) need JSP includes in order to load the ContextHub and the Adobe Analytics integration (which is a part of Cloud Services).
+Page template components (for example, `head.jsp, body.jsp`) need JSP includes to load the ContextHub and the Adobe Analytics integration (which is a part of Cloud Services).
 All includes load JavaScript files.

 The ContextHub entry should be included immediately below the `<head>` tag, while Cloud Services should be included in the `<head>` and before the `</body>` section; for example: